SvenJager/SvenJager/README.md

 - 👋 Hi, I’m @SvenJager
-- 👀 I’m interested in airsoft, coding, electronics
+- 👀 I’m interested: in airsoft, coding, electronics
-- 🌱 I’m currently learning coding, grafic desing, lighting design and operation
+- 🌱 I’m currently learning: coding, graphic design, lighting design and operation
-- 💞️ I’m looking to collaborate on nothing yet i wil update this later
+- 💞️ I’m looking to collaborate on: nothing yet, i wil update this later
 - 📫 How to reach me on twitter: @svenjager4

 <!---